cswenyuanxiao/gpu-market-mvp/README.md

 - Meta tags and Open Graph added to `frontend/index.html` with dynamic canonical URL.
 - Backend serves `robots.txt` and `sitemap.xml` (includes homepage and up to 50 latest listings).
 - Static assets served with cache headers from Express; consider CDN for production.
+A dynamic `sitemap.xml` and `robots.txt` are available at the root.

 ## Notes